JonasDeBoeck/crypto-info-cloner/assignment/cloner_worker_application_requirements.md

 ## Goal

-The __chunk consumer__ will need to fetch the message from the `todo-chunk` topic, start the fetching process for the information in this message en send the result to the kafka on the `finished-chunk`.
+* The __chunk consumer__ will need to fetch the message from the `todo-chunk` topic, start the fetching process with the information in this message and send the result to the kafka on the `finished-chunk`.
-The __rate limiter__ will control the amount of fetch request that will be send to the public API by selecting the workers that get permission to start their fetch proces.
+* The __rate limiter__ will control the amount of fetch request that will be send to the public API by selecting the workers that get permission to start their fetch proces.
-The __dynamic supervisor__ maintain and create workers in the worker pool.
+* The __dynamic supervisor__ maintain and create workers in the worker pool.
-The __queue__ is a queue of tasks.
+* The __queue__ is a queue of tasks.
-The __manager__ is the module that keeps track of the available workers, working workers and give the tasks that need to be done to an available worker.
+* The __manager__ is the module that keeps track of the available workers, working workers and give the tasks that need to be done to an available worker.
-The __worker__ is the module that will fetch the data from the public API.
+* The __worker__ is the module that will fetch the data from the public API.

 ## Data flow